lohyenshen/Issue-Tracker-System/External Libraries Used/mysql-connector-java-5.1.49/README.txt

 copyrighted by the Free Software Foundation, write to the Free Software Foundation; we sometimes make exceptions for this.
-Our decision will be guided by the two goals of preserving the free status of all derivatives of our free software and of promoting the sharing and reuse of software generally.
+Our decision will be guided by the two goals of preserving the free status of projectsAndUsers derivatives of our free software and of promoting the sharing and reuse of software generally.

                 NO WARRANTY